-NCCER Welding I
+Welding I

 This course is designed to complete all core requirements for NCCER core credentialing and to provide students with fundamental knowledge and skills emphasizing the use of hand tools, power tools, and welding theory and practices, which are utilized in the manufacturing and construction industry.
 In NCCER Welding I, students will learn the following skills: shielded metal arc welding (SMAW), gas metal arc welding (GMAW), and flux-cored arc welding (FCAW) and will have the opportunity to earn several credentials that they may carry on to a post-secondary welding program or directly to the workforce.
+Transportation to Discovery Middle School is required.